elthariel/esgi-iac/README.md

   authentication)
 - The app you're deploying MUST use a database of some sort (postgresql, mysql, mongo, etc.)
-- The datastore MUST be deployed either inside kubernetes OR as a managed scaleway service provisionned through terraform.
+- The database MUST be deployed either inside kubernetes OR as a managed scaleway service provisionned through terraform.
 - The kubernetes cluster MUST be provisioned on scaleway using terraform
 - The app MUST be deployed as a Pod using terraform via the kubernetes provider